pandas-dev/pandas/doc/source/contributing.rst

 -----------------------------

-When improving a single function or method's docstring, it is not necessarily needed to build to full documentation (see next section).
+When improving a single function or method's docstring, it is not necessarily needed to build the full documentation (see next section).
 However, there is a script that checks a docstring (for example for the ``DataFrame.mean`` method)::

     python scripts/validate_docstrings.py pandas.DataFrame.mean